 Email marketing campaigns are widely used and wildly successful.
 One reason for that is the unlikely popularity of email, despite the rise of social media in recent years.
 In 2020, there are 4 billion email users worldwide, and that number is expected to grow to 4.48 billion in 2024.

 It’s important to choose the right tools for your email marketing needs.
 There are lots of tools to choose from, like MailChimp or alternatives.
-Figuring out what are the right email automation campaigns to start can help point in the right direction.
+Figuring out what are the right email automation campaigns to start can help point you in the right direction.

 Knowing Your Competition is Key